Usha Rao, Ph.D.

 Ph.D.University of Rochester (1997)

 Dr. Rao’s research interests lie in the study of the presence of environmental pollutants in bodies of water, soil and sediment.
-At SJU, she and her students have evaluated the sources of salinity in a spring water system at Saratoga Springs, NY, and analyzed the bottom sediments of Lake Ontario for the presence of iodine radionuclides released during nuclear fuel reprocessing.
-More recent areas of research in Dr. Rao’s lab have included a study of the distribution of metals that were released to Pennsylvania’s streams during coal mining, and the study of atmospheric acid rain deposition-induced weathering in limestone headstones at Philadelphia cemeteries.
-Dr. Rao’s research has been funded by grants from the American Chemical Society-Petroleum Research Fund, the Lindback Association, Purdue University’s PRIME Laboratory, and multiple SJU Faculty Development Grants.
+At SJU, she and her students have studied the sources of salinity in a spring water system at Saratoga Springs, NY, and analyzed the bottom sediments of Lake Ontario for the presence of iodine radionuclides released during nuclear fuel reprocessing.
+More recently, the Rao group has been analyzing the distribution of metals in Pennsylvania’s streams that drain into the Chesapeake Bay.
+Dr. Rao’s research has been funded by grants from the American Chemical Society-Petroleum Research Fund, the Lindback Foundation, and the SJU Faculty Development Program.

 Faculty Expert Profile